bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

 Over here on your HTML page, we can just add a script.
-This time we\'re going to actually attach the EventListener to the document itself.
+This time we&apos;re going to actually attach the EventListener to the document itself.
-Let\'s just do that.
-It\'s a really simple thing to do.
-Let\'s come over here.
-I\'ve got a Keydown Event, press a key and I\'m going to actually say document.addEventListener.
-In here, I\'m going to look for a key down event.
+Let&apos;s just do that.
+It&apos;s a really simple thing to do.
+Let&apos;s come over here.
+I&apos;ve got a Keydown Event, press a key and I&apos;m going to actually say document.addEventListener.
+In here, I&apos;m going to look for a key down event.
 You could also look for key up or some other types of events that have to do with keys as well.
 Function.
-Then I\'m just going to alert, A key was pressed.
+Then I&apos;m just going to alert, A key was pressed.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->